 In your professional capacity you are probably all too familiar with the challenge encountered when recruiting a professional applicant whose partner or spouse cannot find an opportunity for employment in our region.
 The lack of employment prospects for the partner or spouse is known to cause good applicants to withdraw from consideration for employment, or to leave shortly after beginning employment.
 A National Science Foundation grant has funded resources to build a consortium of local employers to formally address the challenge of recruiting professional couples to this region.

 We would like to invite you to be a founding member of the Dual Career Consortium of Northwestern Pennsylvania (DCCNP).
 Your presence on the consortium would be a welcomed addition to the initiative.
 The DCCNP tackles the problem many organizations have with recruiting and retaining professional personnel, especially women as they are often part of a dual-career couple.

-The Dual Career Services Office deals with the recruitment and retention problem by identifying regional employment opportunities for consideration by the trailing partners of prospective and employed professionals.
+The Consortium deals with the recruitment and retention problem by identifying regional employment opportunities for consideration by the trailing partners of prospective and employed professionals.
 The strategy has been used successfully at institutions such as the University of Washington, University of Michigan, and Grinnell College, among others.
 In this way, the region benefits by being able to communicate professional openings to prospective employees and families.